Kalush, Ukraine: History

+Population

+Language

+Distribution of the population by native language according to the 2001 census:

 Kalush city council in 2010

 Note: Percentage indicates correlation to the total number of seats in the city council which is 50.
-The results of election were taken from kalush.net where they were published on 4 November 2010.
+The results of the election were taken from kalush.net where they were published on 4 November 2010.
 Election was half and half, one (25 seats) by the "majority rule", another (25 seats) – by "party-list".
-There were 15 non-affiliated members, all of which associated themselves with the Ukrainian Party (2006).
+There were 15 non-affiliated members, all of whom associated themselves with the Ukrainian Party (2006).

 Points of interest

-The city still contains an old rathaus which declared as the National Landmark of Architecture #591.
-The previous rathaus was destroyed during the Khmelnytsky Uprising.
-The new rathaus served as a town hall and a directory of agriculture since the 20th century.
-The conditions of the landmark in 2010 were terrible and the rathaus required some major renovations.
-A fire broke out ruins of the rathaus in 2013.
+The city still contains an old rathaus which was declared as the National Landmark of Architecture #591.
+The previous Rathaus was destroyed during the Khmelnytsky Uprising.
+The new Rathaus served as a town hall and a directory of agriculture since the 20th century.
+The conditions of the landmark in 2010 were terrible and the Rathaus required some major renovations.
+A fire broke out ruins of the Rathaus in 2013.

-In the city there is a mount Vysochanka named after a colonel of Lysyanka Regiment during the Cossack Hetmanate and a leader of local uprising in 1648 Semen Vysochan.
+In the city, there is a mount Vysochanka named after a colonel of the Lysyanka Regiment during the Cossack Hetmanate and a leader of the local uprising in 1648 Semen Vysochan.